ymdatta/ASE_Spring24_Project/src/gate.md

 classifier that  distinguishes the sqrt(_N_) _best_ examples from the _rest_.

 Then, _N2_ times, we look for as-yet-unlabelled examples that might confuse that classifier.
-Specfifically, if an example has probabilties _b,r_ of belonging to _best,rest_, then the most confused example is the one that maximizes _abs(b+r)/abs(b-r)_.
+Specifically, if an example has probabilities _b,r_ of belonging to _best,rest_, then the most confused example is the one that maximizes _abs(b+r)/abs(b-r)_.
 That example is then evaluated and the model is extended.